-&lt;sup>12 It is considered best practice that a) the PAC chair be an external member of the committee, b) the PAC have at least eight members, c) the PAC chair set the agenda, d) the PAC meet at least twice a year, e) institution/program staff serve as the secretariat to the PAC supporting the PAC with setting up meetings, booking times & spaces etc., f) PAC membership includes representation from the relevant labour market and from the discipline/field of study, g) PAC meetings be minuted and h) the PAC formally endorse the curriculum as part of the institution's self-study (see Standard 9).
+&lt;sup>11 It is considered best practice that a) the PAC chair be an external member of the committee, b) the PAC have at least eight members, c) the PAC chair set the agenda, d) the PAC meet at least twice a year, e) institution/program staff serve as the secretariat to the PAC supporting the PAC with setting up meetings, booking times & spaces etc., f) PAC membership includes representation from the relevant labour market and from the discipline/field of study, g) PAC meetings be minuted and h) the PAC formally endorse the curriculum as part of the institution's self-study (see Standard 9).
+Please note that second-entry programs (e.g., Bachelor of Education) do not require breadth curriculum.